Pascalis Romanus

 Pascalis Romanus (or Paschal the Roman) was a 12th-century priest, medical expert, and dream theorist, noted especially for his Latin translations of Greek texts on theology, oneirocritics, and related subjects.
 An Italian working in Constantinople, he served as a Latin interpreter for Emperor Manuel I Komnenos.

 Oneirocriticism

 Pascalis compiled the Liber thesauri occulti, a Latin book on dream interpretation, in 1165 but appears not to have completed it himself.
-The second book and the first part of the third were translated or adapted from the Oneirocriticon of Achmet and the classical treatise of Artemidoros.
+The second book and the first part of the third were translated or adapted from the Oneirocriticon of Achmet and the classical Oneirocritica of Artemidoros.
 His are the earliest known Latin translations of excerpts from Artemidoros.
 In the first part of the work, Pascalis also draws on Aristotle, quoting from what he refers to as the liber de naturis animalium.

 Pascalis works within the dream classification system of Macrobius: